CollectionBuilder/collectionbuilder.github.io/pages/community/community-spaces.md

 ## About Our Community Spaces

+Anyone who is interested in CollectionBuilder, digital collections and exhibits, and/or static web technology may sign up for our community spaces, including the **CollectionBuilder Slack** and **CollectionBuilder Google Group**.

 All CollectionBuilder community spaces are free and open to all.
 No background in CollectionBuilder or specific technical knowledge is required to participate.
-Anyone who is interested in CollectionBuilder, digital collections and exhibits, and/or static web technology may sign up for the **CollectionBuilder Slack** and **CollectionBuilder Google Group**.

-Read about our community space guidelines and Code of Conduct below.
-To join the Slack and/or Google Group, click on the button below to fill out a brief sign-up form.
+To join the Slack and/or Google Group, click on the button below to fill out a brief sign-up form:

 <div class="text-left">
     <a href="https://forms.gle/GVb7STSWyq2tto3NA" target="_blank" class="btn btn-info btn-lg mb-4 mx-1">Sign up for CB Community Spaces</a>